openedx/open-edx-proposals/oeps/architectural-decisions/oep-0026-arch-realtime-events.rst

 While the exact technical framework and tools for supporting real-time events *at scale* is to be determined, we can begin with implementing the various components of the eventing service from a modular perspective so they can be adopted into any scalable infrastructure (e.g., an Apache framework).
 So while we propose a framework in this section, each subcomponent is expected to be independent and modular so it can be recomposed as needed.

 The proposed framework integrates into and builds upon the features of the `Open edX Event Tracking`_ library.
 The library's RoutingBackend_ provides powerful and flexible tools with its two fundamental building blocks of `processors and backends`_.
-The diagram below depicts a possibility of using these tools to implement our real-time Eventing subsytem.
+The diagram below depicts a possibility of using these tools to implement our real-time Eventing subsystem.

 .. _Open edX Event Tracking: https://github.com/openedx/event-tracking
 .. _RoutingBackend: https://github.com/openedx/event-tracking/blob/03bedd4c4f269c65f266f7e95621a9c1b91f908d/eventtracking/backends/routing.py#L11